-GRANNY MINGOTT, Mrs. Welland, May and Newland sit around a quaint day room.
-Granny Mingott, a sharp, happy woman in her 70's with a permanent smile occupies the largest seat in the house.
-She love cakes and tarts, and wears whatever she desires, often stacking rings on her plump fingers, and gold around her soft neck.
+GRANNY MINGOTT, MRS. WELLAND, May and Newland sit around a quaint day room.
+Granny Mingott, a sharp, happy woman in her 70's with a permanent smile occupies the largest seat in the house since over the years her love for cakes and tarts had known no bounds.
+She wears what she loves, often stacking rings on her plump fingers, and gold around her soft neck.